BoykoBonev42/core/docs/capabilities/04_windows/02_workspaces/04_workspaces-api/workspaces-api.md

 ### Workspace Layouts

 Workspace Layouts are JSON objects that describe the content and arrangement of a Workspace.
+Workspace Layouts can be saved, deleted, exported and imported.

+The Workspaces Layouts API is accessible through the [`glue.workspaces.layouts`](../../../../reference/core/latest/workspaces/index.html#WorkspaceLayoutsAPI) object.

 #### Workspace Layout Summaries

-You can get the summaries of all Workspace Layouts without the extensive objects describing their structure.
+You can get the [`WorkspaceLayoutSummary`](../../../../reference/core/latest/workspaces/index.html#WorkspaceLayoutSummary) objects for all Workspace Layouts without the extensive JSON data describing their structure.
 For example, you may need only the names of the available Layouts to list them in the UI:

 ```javascript
 const layoutSummaries = await glue.workspaces.layouts.getSummaries();